NGSeq/DHPGIndex/README.md

 To run the whole pipeline bash scirpt `pipeline_hg.sh` is used.
 The initial configuration assumes at least 22 worker nodes for running chromosomes 1-22 in some stages in parallel (if less used only the numbered chromosomes are assembled).
-Modify static paths to fit your configuration in the launch.sh
+Modify static paths to fit your configuration in the `pipeline_hg.sh`

 LOCALINDEXPATH=/mnt/tmp # Should be same as was created with the compile.sh